src-d/guide/talent/onboarding/onboarding.md

 ### Team Page

-- When a new members joins source{d}, we add their picture that will be taken the first weeks, in the [team page](https://sourced.tech/team/).
-If someone doesn't want to use a picture, placeholder image will be used.
+- When a new member joins source{d}, we add their picture that will be taken the first week on the [team page](https://sourced.tech/team/).
+If someone doesn't want to use a picture, a placeholder image will be used instead.